s-richter/reactnd-udacicards/README.md

 4. run `yarn start` to start the app and use the Expo app on your phone to use this app
 5. alternatively, run `yarn ios` or `yarn android` to use the app in an emulator.
 This app was tested on the Microsoft Visual Studio Emulator for Android

+For details about using Expo, please see the [Expo Documentation](https://docs.expo.io/versions/latest/index.html).

 ## Built With